Goal (sports): Gridiron football

+In American and Canadian football, there is a scoring area marked at each end of the field called an end zone, and a separate goal post structure.

+The primary method of scoring is a touchdown.
+Whether running, passing, returning a kickoff or punt, or recovering a turnover, a team scores a touchdown by advancing the ball into the end zone.
+A touchdown scores 6 points in both versions of the sport.
+The front line of the end zone is the "goal line", its back line is the "end line", and each corner is marked with a pylon.
+Each end zone in American football is about 10 × 53.33 yd wide, while each end zone in Canadian football is about 20 × 65 yd wide.
+Unlike other sports which require the ball/puck to pass completely over the goal line to count as a score, both Canadian and American football merely need any part of the ball to break the vertical plane of the outer edge of the goal line to count as a touchdown.

-A field goal in American or Canadian football is a secondary method of scoring; it is scored when the ball is place kicked or drop kicked completely over the crossbar and between or directly over the goal posts.
+A field goal is a secondary method of scoring; it is scored when the ball is place kicked or drop kicked completely over the crossbar and between or directly over the goal posts.
 A field goal scores 3 points in both versions of the sport.
 In the American game, the now rarely used fair catch kick, if successfully made, also scores 3 points.
 A goal kicked during a try following a touchdown is worth one point.
-These are the only methods of putting the ball through the goal that award points to the kicking team; no points are scored if the ball is punted or thrown through the goal, or if the ball goes through the goal on a kickoff (except, in the latter case, in indoor American football, where some leagues award a single point).
+These are the only methods of putting the ball through the goal posts that award points to the kicking team; no points are scored if the ball is punted or thrown through the goal posts, or if the ball goes through the goal posts on a kickoff (except, in the latter case, in indoor American football, where some leagues award a single point).

 In both sports, the goal structure consists of a horizontal crossbar suspended 10 ft above the ground and vertical goal posts ("uprights") placed 18 ft 6 in apart and extending at least 35 ft above the crossbar.
 In lower levels of play the goal posts may be placed further apart and/or not extend as far above the crossbar; for example, in high school football the posts are 23 ft 4 in apart.
 NFL and CFL rules mandate that a ribbon be attached to the top of each goal post.
 Goals are centered on the field, but on different lines: in American football, they lie on the "end line" (far end of the end zone) and in Canadian football, on the "goal line" (beginning of the end zone).
-A retractable net may be placed behind the goal, well beyond the field of play, to prevent the ball from entering spectator areas.
+A retractable net may be placed behind the goal posts, well beyond the field of play, to prevent the ball from entering spectator areas.